atomisthq/docs/docs/capabilities.md

     messages in chat, allowing you quickly create bot commands to automate common tasks in software development and operation.
 Want to automate the release of a new version of your service to production?
-Write a command handler so you can release it right from chat.
+Write a command handler so you can initiate the release right from chat.

 Project updates: <span class="rugs">[Editors][editors]</span>
 :   Rug <span class="mid-text">*editors*</span> modify code directly and